 Last June, in the midst of a nation reeling from the most devastating natural disasters in its nearly 3,000-year history, the high performance computing (HPC) industry quaked in its own surprise with the debut of the newest leader on the Top 500 list of the world's fastest supercomputer — the “K-Computer” at the Advanced Institute for Computation Sciences (AICS) at RIKEN Center in Kobe, Japan.

 Kelly Gaither is a major driving force in HPC visualization, development of large “superdisplays” comprised of large, tiled viz-walls in dealing with large data and parallel systems.
 As Director of Visualization at the Texas Advanced Computing Center (TACC), she currently hosts one of the world's largest scientific visualization “SciVis” systems.

-Systems Integration Bennett Lass Ph.D., PMP Web Exclusive This is the fifth article in a series on best practices in Electronic Lab Notebook (ELN) implementation.
-This article discusses the fourth core area: System Integration.
+Research Management Bennett Lass Ph.D., PMP Web Exclusive This is the sixth and final article in a series on best practices in Electronic Lab Notebook (ELN) implementation.
+This article discusses the fifth and last core area: Research Management.

 Tackling green data center development challenges Mike Martin On the ground or in the cloud, energy consumption can pose costly dilemmas to data center operators looking to maximize revenue and minimize expense.
 To keep power costs down and paying clients happy, a three-person international research team has developed — and tested — a straightforward yet novel algorithm that optimizes server operations by balancing power with performance.

 Recent research shows HPC sites plan expansion despite growing concerns Steve Conway A decade ago, power and cooling didn’t make it onto the top 10 list of issues HPC data centers said they were facing.
 Today, power and cooling consistently ranks among data center managers’ top two or three challenges.
 What’s changed?